 Fitness sandbags are what they sound like – sandbags you work out with.
 Before you run out and grab the closest bag of sand, there are a few key differences between fitness sandbags and those used for flooding and landscaping.

-Sandbags for fitness usually look like duffel bags, though you can make your own using laundry bags.
+Exercise sandbags usually look like duffel bags, though you can make your own using laundry bags.
 They often have handles so you can grip them easier during certain exercises.
 Fitness sandbags are not always made of sand, either.
 They can have wood chips, rubber pellets or pea gravel in them.
 The point is for the weight to be able to shift throughout the move so that you are constantly having to work when you lift the sandbag.

 How to Use Fitness Sandbags